NicolasDEV27/the_best_awards/README.md

 This is an app that simulates 2023 The Best FIFA Awards, you can find three different polls, the best player, manager and goalkeeper, you can vote all the times you want.

-The project is being created with Django framework and is still in process.
+The project is being created with Django framework and a little of CSS and HTML for basic design.